openharmony/theme_screenlock_mgr/README.md

 #### Introduction to framework code
 /base/theme/screenlock_mgr
 ├── figures                  # architecture diagram
-├── frameworks/innerkitsimpl # interface provided for app
+├── frameworks
-├── interfaces               # interface code provided by module │   ├── innerkits            # inter service interface
+│   ├── js/napi              # the js interface resolves to the napi interface
-│   └── kits                 # napi interface
+│   └── native               # interface provided for app
 ├── sa_profile               # module contains the config files of system services and processes ├── services                 # implementation of screenlock manager service ├── test                     # unit test of interface